 We all know the common Salvia officinalis (Sage) for your sage and onion stuffing, a group which we like to refer to as the ‘herby salvias’.
 However, it doesn’t stop here…… Therefore, the time has come to separate this huge and diverse group of plants and market the ornamental Salvias on their own.
 Ornamental salvias flower continuously throughout Summer and Autumn and are great for attracting bees.
 Although the majority of the ones we grow can be classified as herbs (blackcurrant scented, edible foliage), others can’t, so to avoid confusion, we are now: Specialist growers of Herbs, Salvias and Scented Pelargoniums.

-For purposes of the online shop, we will list these with the herbs and a soon to be included separate salvia section.
+For purposes of the online shop, we have listed these with the herbs but also duplicated the listings into a new salvia section

-Although we have listed quite a few on the online shop already, there are more to come including two of our very own.
-One is named after one of our much loved Border Collies who sadly passed away in 2011.
+We have many new varieties already listed on the online shop, including one is named after one of our much loved Border Collies who sadly passed away in 2011.
 This is shown here on the left.
 A beautiful magenta coloured salvia, Merlin’s Magenta is going to be a favourite!
-The second new variety is a top secret!
+A second new variety is a top secret!
 Hopefully we can sell it in 2019 but it may have to wait until 2020!
 Until then, take a look at what we have listed and we will also be adding more including Phyllis Fancy, Amante and more, including one or two to coincide with the colour of 2019, coral!

 So here is our top 5.